Summary

 BRGM collects, hosts and disseminates geological and environmental data, which are also used as raw material for new science.
 It is one of the main national and European reference establishments with regard to the management of the geoscientific and environmental data cycle.

-Increased access to BRGM publications
+Increased open access to BRGM publications

-How BRGM scientific publications are made available
+How BRGM scientific papers are made available

 HAL is BRGM's main open archive

-To facilitate open access to its publications, BRGM has joined the national HAL platform, via its HAL-BRGM portal.
-Seventy-three per cent of BRGM publications from 2021 were available on the platform in 2022.
-This rate has remained unchanged since 2019.
-BRGM has taken the initiative of centralising the systematic deposit of publications in HAL, while respecting the rights of the publishers.
-However, since the gradual shift by publishers to open-access is done without any notification on their part, there is a difference of 12% corresponding to open access being provided only on the publisher's site.
-A catch-up campaign will have to be carried out on HAL in addition to the suggestion service offered by the Centre for Direct Scientific Communication (CCSD - Le Centre pour la Communication de Science Directe).
-There are also repositories in the French institutional archives of BRGM co-authors, such as IFREMER (Archimer) and the five higher education establishments on the Bordeaux site (Oskar Bordeaux).
-Six percent of deposits are also made on Pubmed Central.
+BRGM has taken the initiative of centralising the submission of papers always in HAL, while respecting the rights of the publishers.
+However, since publishers have gradually shifted to open access without providing any notification, there is a 7% discrepancy, corresponding to open access provided only on the publisher's website.
+There are also repositories in the French institutional archives of BRGM co-authors such as IFREMER (Archimer) and the five higher education establishments on the Bordeaux site (Oskar Bordeaux).
+Six percent of papers are also submitted on Pubmed Central.

 The French open science barometer adapted for public institutions